Crystal Palace wedding, Perth – Soaring wings

 Despite Caitlin’s captivating presence, the truth is that I had my eyes on her stunningly light and airy veil the entire day, which covered the entire body.
 To those who know her height, this just means REALLY long!
 Yet, she managed to move freely with incredible elegance and grace under the blazing sun, as if our bride gained a pair of wings and started to soar.

-Tags: St James Anglican Church, Stewart Park, Crystal Palace wedding, Perth, Ontario.
+Tags: St James Anglican Church, Stewart Park, Crystal Palace, Perth, Ontario, Ottawa wedding photographer.